marxin/texi2rst-generated/sphinx/gccint/rtl-representation/rtl-expressions-for-arithmetic.rst

   or the first operand must be loaded into a register while its mode is still known.

-  .. index:: neg

-  .. index:: ss_neg

-  .. index:: us_neg

-  .. index:: negation

-  .. index:: negation with signed saturation

-  .. index:: negation with unsigned saturation
+  .. index:: neg, ss_neg, us_neg, negation, negation with signed saturation, negation with unsigned saturation

 :samp:`(neg:{m} {x})` :samp:`(ss_neg:{m} {x})` :samp:`(us_neg:{m} {x})`
   These two expressions represent the negation (subtraction from zero) of